szczyglis-dev/py-gpt/README.md

 *Default:* `alloy`

-## Autonomous Mode (AI to AI conversation)
+## Autonomous Mode (inline)

 **WARNING: Please use autonomous mode with caution!** - this mode, when connected with other plugins, may produce unexpected results!

-The plugin activates autonomous mode, where AI begins a conversation with itself.
+The plugin activates autonomous mode in standard chat modes, where AI begins a conversation with itself.
 You can set this loop to run for any number of iterations.
 Throughout this sequence, the model will engage in self-dialogue, answering his own questions and comments, in order to find the best possible solution, subjecting previously generated steps to criticism.